-Casement and awning windows are manufactured with thermally broken sashes which provides increased thermal performance and condensation resistance.
+Casement and awning windows are manufactured with thermally broken sashes which provide increased thermal performance and condensation resistance.

-It is for these reasons why we recommend our clients select either a casement or awning operational window.
+It is for these reasons that we recommend our clients select either a casement or awning operational window.

 4. Bells and whistles: Which ones to choose?